Implementation of quantum stochastic walks for function approximation, two-dimensional data classification, and sequence classification: Advantages of quantum stochastic neural networks

-According to whether the Hamiltonian in Eq. (\ref{eq:master equation}) vanishes, we can divide our QSNN into two categories: the coherent QSNN that has coherent evolution governed by a nonzero Hamiltonian, and the incoherent QSNN that has a zero Hamiltonian and only a dissipation evolution governed by the Lindblad operators.
-Next we compare the training and test performances of three types of neural networks, namely, the coherent QSNN, the incoherent QSNN, and the classical analogous named classical NN.
-We investigate what role is played by the coherent dynamic governed by the nonzero Hamiltonian, and find the quantum advantages.
-We find that the coherent dynamic can accelerate the training, enhance a certain associative memory, and improve the robustness of the network against certain noise.
+According to whether the Hamiltonian in Eq.\,(\ref{eq:master equation}) vanishes, we divide our QSNN into two categories: the coherent QSNN with both coherent evolution and dissipation evolution, and the decoherent QSNN with a zero Hamiltonian and only a dissipation evolution governed by the Lindblad operators.
+Since the classical NN has been relatively well developed, we don't expect our QSNN to completely surpass classical NN for all tasks.
+However, we like to understand the quantum advantage of QSNN.
+In our simulation, we compare the training and test performances of three types of neural networks, namely, the coherent QSNN, the decoherent QSNN, and an analogous classical NN.

+We use the sentence recognition task as an example to investigate the performance of the QSNN in handling a specific sequence classification task.
+Natural Language Processing (NLP) is an important application of classical AI.
+Sentence recognition, a fundamental NLP task, is to train the machine to identify whether a word sequence forms a meaningful sentence or not.
+So, the $s$th training data $e_s$ here is a sequence of words labeled $l_s\in\{{\text{Yes}, \text{No}}\}$ according to whether the sequence is a sentence or not.
+Here, we only consider the order and the collocations of words, not the different derived forms of words.
+To simplify our task and reduce the model size, the stop words such as prepositions and articles are also excluded from our consideration.
+Hence, we will lemmatize all the words in a sentence to their normal form and delete all stop words, before we process that sentence with the QSNN.